drewmjohnston/drewmjohnston.github.io/_pages/about.md

 I received my PhD in Economics in 2024 from Harvard University, where I was advised by Raj Chetty, Ed Glaeser, and Jesse Shapiro.

-Before that, I studied at Columbia University, receiving a BA in Computer Science and Economics, and worked at NYU Stern as a research scientist.
+Before that, I studied at Columbia University, where I received a BA in Computer Science and Economics.

 <br>